Equitable Building (Des Moines)

 The Equitable Building is a high-rise located in Des Moines, Iowa.
 It is named after the insurance company Equitable of Iowa, which originally owned the building, and is located along Locust Street in the downtown area of the city.
 The 19-story Equitable Building, at 604 Locust St. in Des Moines, was completed in 1924, and standing at 318 ft (97m), for 49 years was the tallest building in Iowa.
 It remained the tallest building in Iowa until the completion of Financial Center in 1973.
 The Equitable Building is now the eighth tallest building in Iowa.

 The building consists of retail, office and residential spaces.
 Since early 2006 a developer has been working to convert much of the building to condominiums.
-In late 2007 the main retail tenant, Joseph's Jewelry, announced that they would be relocating from the Equitable Building after 83 years to Davis Brown Tower, located at 10th St and Walnut.
+In late 2007 the main retail tenant, Joseph's Jewelry, announced that it would relocate from the Equitable Building after 83 years to Davis Brown Tower, located at 10th St and Walnut.
 The move was completed in 2008.

-The Iowa Attorney General's lawsuit vs. Equitable L.P.:
+Asbestos abatement lawsuit

 The Iowa Attorney General's Office filed a lawsuit May 5, 2009 alleging numerous asbestos violations from 2005 to 2008.
-[Go to: .]
 The Attorney General's lawsuit alleged that Equitable L.P., while renovating the top 13 floors of the Equitable Building from 2005 to 2008, failed to inspect for asbestos, failed to provide notice to the Iowa Department of Natural Resources, failed to remove asbestos-containing material before renovation, failed to properly handle the asbestos-containing material disturbed during the renovation, and failed to properly dispose of the material.
 The first six floors were occupied during the renovation.

 The lawsuit was filed after the Polk County Health Dept. forwarded an anonymous complaint about the renovation project to the DNR in the latter part of 2007, and the DNR investigated and documented numerous violations.
 The DNR issued an administrative order requiring Equitable L.P. to stop activities until all floors were thoroughly inspected and all asbestos-containing material was removed by a licensed asbestos-abatement contractor – but Equitable L.P. continued with renovation in violation of the order, the suit alleged.
 The DNR issued a second Notice of Violation to Equitable L.P. in February 2008 for failing to comply with the earlier DNR administrative order.
 The renovations were completed in 2008 with no additional violations reported.

 On May 5, 2009, Polk County District Court Judge D.J.
 Stovall entered a “Consent Order, Judgment and Decree” that ordered Equitable L.P. to pay a $500,000 environmental civil penalty for conducting extensive renovations of the historic Equitable Building in downtown Des Moines without taking required precautions for the presence of asbestos-containing material.
-[Go to ] Judge Stovall also permanently prohibited any further violations.
+Judge Stovall also permanently prohibited any further violations.